CHANGING CAREERS AT 50

 The Hurdle: Intimidation!

-When you see the experience that you’re "required" to have for Digital Marketing entry-level jobs, you may feel woefully deficient.
+Imposter Syndrome: When you see the experience that you’re "required" to have for Digital Marketing entry-level jobs, you may feel woefully deficient.
 This is known as “imposter syndrome” when you believe you are faking it and not actually a real Digital Marketer!
+Don't fall for it!

 I prepared mine on Google Sites and used a portfolio template, turned it into a website and started practicing.
 Apply for entry-level jobs!
 Hiring managers and recruiters will want to see examples of the skills you have learned.